Skip to main content

 View accelerated RN to MSN options

 Because you’ve already earned a BSN, your path to earning an MSN will be shorter.
-You can potentially earn an MSN in an NP specialty in 20-24 months.
+You can potentially earn an MSN in an NP specialty in 20-24 months - or earn a DNP in an NP specialty in 32 months.

 View MSN programs for BSN holders